RoBro92/SmartRV-TankPro/docs/overview-v3.md

-# SmartRV Water Tank Module v3.0 – Overview
+# SmartRV TankPro v3.0 – Overview

-The v3.0 SmartRV Water Tank Module is an ESP32-C3-based controller for monitoring and controlling fresh/grey/black water tanks in caravans, RVs, and boats.
+SmartRV TankPro v3.0 is an ESP32-C3-based controller for monitoring and controlling fresh/grey/black water tanks in caravans, RVs, and boats.
 It is designed for 12–24 V automotive-style systems and supports industry-standard resistive tank level sensors.

 ## System at a glance
 - **Inputs:**